-In order to apply an appropriate level of security assurance to a service according to the IoTSF Security Framework, the requirements in the Framework are classified to the following classes:
+In order to apply an appropriate level of security assurance to a service according to the IoTSF Security Framework, where the requirements are classified into the following classes:

 Class Description Class 0 Where compromise to the data generated or loss of control is likely to result in little discernible impact on an individual or organization.
 Class 1 Where compromise to the data generated or loss of control is likely to result in no more than limited impact on an individual or organization.
 Class 2 In addition to class 1, the device is designed to resist attacks on availability that would have significant impact on an individual or organization or impact many individuals.
 For example, by limiting operations of an infrastructure to which it is connected.
-Class 3 In addition to class 2, the device is designed to protect sensitive data including Personally identifiable information (PII).
+Class 3 In addition to class 2, the device is designed to protect sensitive data Class 3 including Personally identifiable information (PII).
 Class 4 In addition to class 3, where compromise to the data generated or loss of control have the potential to affect critical infrastructure or cause personal injury.

-Table-7: Security requirement classes for the IoT Cybersecurity framework
+Table-7: Security requirement classes for the IoT technical security guidelines